Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Treasure.
 If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pidlwick's bones.
 The box contains a full deck of illusions.

 Crypt 10
-Sir Leonid Krushkin (Sir Lee the Crusher): Bigger than life, he loved hisjewelry
+Sir Leonid Krushkin (Sir Lee the Crusher): Bigger than life, he loved his jewelry

+An oversized skeleton draped in jewelry and rags lies atop an elongated marble slab in the center of the crypt.
+Leaning against the slab is a bloodstained maul strung with cobwebs.

+Sir Lee stood well over seven feet tall.
+His maul might give the characters pause, but it is harmless and nonmagical.

+TREASURE
+Three jeweled necklaces (worth 750 gp each) are lying across Sir Lee's skeleton.

+CRYPT 11

+Tasha Petrovna - Healer ofKings, Light unto the West, Servant, Companion